marcellbarsony/obsidian/Networking/Tools/Nmap/Performance.md

 <!-- Timing {{{-->
 ## Timing

-Nmap offers 6 different timing templates to determine the aggressiveness of the scan - security systems may block the produced network traffic
+Nmap offers 6 different timing templates to determine the aggressiveness of the scan as security systems may block the produced network traffic

-> [!example]-
+> [!info]- Timing Types
 >
 > - `-T 0` / `-T paranoid`
 > - `-T 1` / `-T sneaky`